 Copper Harbor Beacons

-We reached Copper Harbor and caught a late lunch at the Mariner.
+We reached Copper Harbor at the tip of the Keweenaw Peninsula and caught a late lunch at the Mariner.
 There were not too many places open at the end of the road but the food was delicious.

 We took a few shots at the harbor.
 Fighting our way to the water’s edge with two feet of hard packed snow still in place.
 Then drove down past Eagle Harbor, and Eagle River and Calumet before making our way back to Marquette.
 It was a lot of driving but resulted in a great road trip.